Frequently Asked Questions

 and the new heart which you desired has been put within

-Q: Isn't is wrong to judge someone else's salvation?
+Q: Is it wrong to judge someone else's salvation?

 A: Many will make such a claim